openviglet/openviglet.github.io/index.markdown

 layout: home
 title: Viglet
-description: Artificial Intelligence accessible to everyone
+description: We look at the new challenges as a great opportunity to find solutions that are scalable and persistent.
 ---